mrskyeA/crazyfrog/main.md

 </style>
 # Jamba & Crazy Frog's Success (pt.
 2)

 Eventually the Crazy Frog character became so popular it was practically the face of cellphone ringtones.
 Due to the newfound popularity of the Crazy Frog character, executives at Jamba decided to create a cover of Axel F by Harold Faltermeyer with Crazy Frog.
 In collaboration with Wolfgang Boss, Reinhard Raith and Henning Reith of the Bass Bumpers they created a remix of Axel F with the Crazy Frog sounds of Daniel Malmedahl.
 They released the cover of Harold Faltermeyer’s Axel F on March 1, 2005.
-Instantly the song and music video accompanying it gained *add stats* Currently the Axel F video has *blabla views on youtube* Due to this enormous success Jamba decided to create a slew of songs, games, and all sorts of media featuring the character.
+Instantly the song and music video accompanying it gained *add stats/ change to a easier thing to express the success* Currently the Axel F video has *blabla views on youtube* Due to this enormous success Jamba decided to create a slew of songs, games, and all sorts of media featuring the character.

 ![width:auto height:auto saturate:3](lazy.png) <!-- Setting both lengths -->